Simple carbs are foods with single and double sugar molecules. This includes glucose, fructose and sucrose.

 If you’re applying your Farrell's nutrition plan, you’re already receiving the right, balanced nutrition your body needs to operate effectively and efficiently to achieve your best in and outside of the gym.

 If you're currently not a member of Farrell's and not achieving your fitness goals, reach out to one of our locations or sign up for our next session to have a real fitness transformation!
-We also offer free trial classes!
+We also offer a free week of fitness classes!

 - Everyday Health